jharwell/sierra/docs/src/description.rst

 - Automating scientific research, providing faculties for seamless experiment generation, execution, and results processing.

-- Accelerating research cycles by allowing researchers to focus on the “science”
-  aspects: developing new things and designing experiments to test them.
+- Accelerating R&D cycles by allowing researchers/developers to focus on the “science” aspects: developing new things and designing experiments to test them, rather than the engineering aspects (writing scripts, configuring environments, etc).

 - Improving the reproducibility of scientific research, particular in AI.

+It supports a wide range of platforms, execution environments, and experiment input/output formats via :ref:`plugins <plugins>`.
+SIERRA supports mix-and-match between all plugin types, subject to restrictions within the plugins themselves.
+This is THE most powerful feature of SIERRA, and makes it very easy to run experiments on different hardware, targeting different simulators, generating different outputs, etc., all with little to no configuration changes by the user.

-It supports a wide range of platforms, execution environments, and experiment input/output formats--see :ref:`support-matrix` for details.
-A short overview of the research automation SIERRA provides is here: :ref:`usage/pipeline`.
+A short overview of the research automation SIERRA provides is here:
+:ref:`usage/pipeline`.
 To get started, see :ref:`getting-started`.